factor/factor/reference/arm64-gaps-20260908/LINUX-PLAN.md

 If a case already passes on the baseline, record it as qualification coverage.
 Do not manufacture a historical failure.
 An intentional wrong-offset or missing-capability mutation can demonstrate test sensitivity, but must be labeled as a negative control rather than a discovered bug.

 Exercise nested callbacks, callback allocation and GC, large returns under pressure, pointer lifetime, and the runtime's supported thread-entry behavior.
-For unsupported foreign-thread entry or variadic callbacks, test/document rejection instead of calling through an unsupported interface.
+Run the variadic callback and native `va_list` suites, including copying, forwarding, and expired-cursor rejection.
+Foreign-thread entry must follow the existing runtime's supported entry contract.

 Run the full compiler suite with SSA and allocation verification.
 Repeat the FFI matrix with global value numbering enabled across linear-scan, greedy, backtracking, and chordal allocators, using `final-allocator-ffi.factor` in this directory as the starting harness.
 Re-run macOS ARM64 and x86 shared-code regressions for changes to parameter metadata, boxing, renaming, or common compiler logic.